 If you’d like to learn more, you can read more about each of these topics in AWS Cost Optimization: A Guide To Managing Your AWS Bill.

-10+ Best Practices For AWS Cost Management
+15+ Best Practices For AWS Cost Management

-Cost management strategies essentially fall into two broad categories: putting the right configurations in place for managing your AWS account, and reducing wasteful spend by efficiently managing your cloud assets.
+Cost management strategies essentially fall into two broad categories: putting the right configurations in place for managing your AWS account and reducing wasteful spending by efficiently managing your cloud assets.
+The best practices for both categories of cost management strategies are outlined in the following sections.

-Set up Your Amazon Web Services Account for cost optimization
+Set up your Amazon Web Services account for cost optimization

 The first step in AWS cost management is to set up your account in a way that makes it easy to track and manage costs.
 These are the best practices to follow for setting up your AWS account:

-1. Implement AWS Organizations and consolidated billing.
+- Implement AWS Organizations and consolidated billing.
 You can automate account creation, create groups of accounts, and govern these groups with AWS Organizations.
 The consolidated billing feature consolidates the charges for all your accounts, making it easier to get an overview of your cloud costs and manage your bill as a whole.

-2. Create separate accounts for production and development.
+- Create separate accounts for production and development.
 At a minimum, separate production workloads from development so you can see the charges associated with each.
 You can segment further by product or feature, though this can be difficult to manage at scale.

-3. Create a tagging policy.
+- Create a tagging policy.
 Tags enable teams to identify, organize, segment, and search for resources within AWS.
 Activate important tags with cost allocation tagging for use with AWS Cost Explorer or external cost management solutions.
 You can read more about tagging in this previous article.

-4. Create an AWS Cost and Usage Report (CUR).
+- Create an AWS Cost and Usage Report (CUR).
 Most cost management vendors require CUR data.
 An hourly CUR is not expensive, and having it ready will be helpful, even if you are not yet implementing AWS cost optimization.

-5. Implement tools to gain visibility into your costs: AWS Cost Explorer and similar tools can help you plan and manage resources, and gain visibility into the activities generating your costs.
+- Implement tools to gain visibility into your costs: AWS Cost Explorer and similar tools can help you plan and manage resources, and gain visibility into the activities generating your costs.

 How to optimize AWS costs by reducing waste